jimsmart/peanut/README.md

 [![Used By](https://img.shields.io/sourcegraph/rrc/github.com/jimsmart/peanut.svg)](https://sourcegraph.com/github.com/jimsmart/peanut)
 [![Godoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/jimsmart/peanut)

-peanut writes data structs without ceremony in a variety of formats.
+peanut is a [Go](https://golang.org/) package to write tagged data structs in a variety of formats.

+Its primary purpose is to provide a single consistent interface for easy, ceremony-free persistence of record-based struct data.

 ## About